ericpolanski/newsfeed/documentation/design_doc.md

 ### Backend Architecture

-The backend uses Django with Ariadne for GraphQL implementation:

 1. **Database Schema**:
    - `Post` model with fields: id, title, content, author, created_at, updated_at
    - `Comment` model with fields: post, author, content, created_at, updated_at